 27th Annual Convention

-Join us at the Embassy Suites by Hilton Denver Tech Center North between July 18-20, 2024 as FRIENDS celebrates 27 years of providing support and community for young people who stutter and their families.
+Join us at the Embassy Suites by Hilton Denver Tech Center between July 18-20, 2024 as Friends celebrates 27 years of providing support and community for young people who stutter and their families.
 Meet kids, parents, siblings, and SLPs all hoping for the same unforgettable time as you.
-When you leave on Sunday, we are positive you will tell your new FRIENDS how happy you are that you decided to come to a FRIENDS convention, followed by a ‘See you next year!’
+When you leave on Sunday, we are positive you will tell your new Friends how happy you are that you decided to come to a Friends convention, followed by a ‘See you next year!’

-Registration for the annual convention will open in January 2024.
-Please join our mailing list below to be the first to know when registration opens!
+Registration for the annual convention is now open.
+Please join our mailing list below to hear updates about the convention, including keynote speakers, workshops, and a detailed schedule!
 If you have any questions, please email us at friends@friendswhostutter.org.

 For Kids and Teens